Women's Studies Course Descriptions

 WMST 490 (3) Feminist Perspectives: Theories and Research

-Combines readings with placement in an appropriate women's advocacy organization.
+Combines readings with placement in an appropriate social justice or women’s advocacy organization, public, private, or nonprofit.
 May be repeated for a total of nine (9) units in any combination of units from WMST 495A-F.

 WMST 499 (3) Independent Research in Women’s Studies